Mark Roman | July 2, 2015 | Bicycle Accidents

 A little less than a year ago, we reported that Florida would be funding construction of a continuous pedestrian trail across the state known as the Coast to Coast Connector.
 This year, there is more good news for pedestrians and bicyclists.
 An additional $25 million in annual funding has been approved to construct and maintain a network of regional trails.
-Those regional trails, referred to as the SunTrail system, will be part of Florida’s larger system of greenways and trails.
+Those regional trails, referred to as the SunTrail system, will be part of Florida’s larger system of greenways and trails to help prevent pedestrian and bicycle accidents.

 The new law defines SunTrails as paved trails which are physically separated from car traffic.
 They will be designed to go to and from places of public interest, such as state parks, beaches, and conservation areas.
 SunTrails are not part of the Coast to Coast connector, but some will join existing trails.
 This will continue the process of creating a larger trail network instead of a patchwork of isolated routes.